Babzyadamu/BookstoScrape/README.md

 ![Books Online](BooksOnLine.jpg)

 # About this Project
-OpenClassrooms Python Developer Project: Use Python Basics for Market Analysis
+OpenClassrooms Python Developer Project: Use Python Basics for Market Analysis.
+A simple Python ETL pipeline that scrapes book data from Books to Scrape, extracts prices and metadata, downloads book cover images, and packages everything into a ZIP file.
+This project is ideal for beginners learning web scraping, ETL workflows, and Python project structure.

 ### **Project's Scenario:**
 ![Books to Scrape](Bookstoscrape.jpg)